Trans and non-binary inclusion policy statement

 We recognise everyone has a preferred way of describing themselves and hope you will let us know how you would like us to refer to you when we communicate with you.

-We will do our best to use the correct pronouns and your preferred title and will not make assumptions about your gender identity when we talk to you over the phone or meet you in person.
+We will do our best to use your correct pronouns and title, if any, and not make assumptions about your gender identity when we talk to you over the phone or meet you in person.
 If we get it wrong, please tell us so we can put things right.

 Our records